SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 Starlight paced around the room as she waited for Sunset to appear from the mirror portal stored within said room.
 Nervous thoughts swirled around her brain.

-*You can do this Starlight.*
+*You can do this, Starlight.*

-*She's your friend, remember.*
+*Remember, she's your friend.*

-*I totally know every room in this castle.*
+*And you totally know every room in this castle.*

 Sunset emerged from the portal, and Starlight trotted to greet her.